pvucic/typeqast/README.md

 npm install
 ```

-After successful installation, tests can be run with the following command below:
+After successful installation, tests can be run with the following commands below:

 ## Running tests from Terminal